oubino/locpix/README.rst

 Each configuration used will be saved in the project directory.

 The templates for the configuration files can be found in the `templates folder <https://github.com/oubino/locpix/tree/master/src/locpix/templates>`_.

+For instructions for the parameters in the configuration files see https://oubino.github.io/locpix/user_guide/templates/index.html

 Quickstart
 ==========